Tsaatan Taiga Mongolia

-East (“Zuun”) Taiga is situated northeast of Tsagaan Nuur beyond a steppe valley called “Hogruk.”
-The East Taiga can be reached by driving or riding approximately 30 km from the TCVC towards Hogruk, crossing over the Shishged River.
-Alternatively, the East Taiga can be accessed from the village of Renchinlhumbe, Tsagaan Nuur’s neighboring administrative unit that includes portions of the East Taiga.
+Eastern (“Zuun”) Taiga is situated northeast of Tsagaan Nuur beyond a steppe valley called “Hogruk.”
+The Eastern Taiga can be reached by driving or riding approximately 30 km from the TCVC towards Hogruk, crossing over the Shishged River.

-When accessing the East Taiga via Tsagaan Nuur, it is important to note that the Shishged River can only be crossed by ferry.
-The ferry is a simple log raft that can accommodate vehicles, horses, and pedestrians, and is operated on a fee-for-service basis by a private family in the area.
-In winter and early spring, the Shishged River and/or Tsagaan Nuur Lake are frozen, and it is possible to travel across the ice from Tsagaan Nuur to reach the Hogruk valley and the East Taiga.
+When accessing the East Taiga via Tsgaan Nuur, it is important to note that the Shishged River can only be crossed by ferry.
+The ferry is a simple log raft that can accommodate vehicles, horses, and pedestrians.
+And is operated on a fee-for-service basis by a private family in the area.
+In winter and early spring, the Shishged River and are frozen.
+And it is possible to travel across the ice from Tsagaan Nuur to reach the Hogruk valley.
 Ice conditions can be very dangerous, and all visitors to the area should consult with their TCVC guide prior to traversing the ice.